A Divide-and-Conquer Approach to Dicke State Preparation: Abstract

 \section{Abstract}

-We present a divide-and-conquer approach to deterministically prepare Dicke states $\dicke{n}{k}$ (i.e. equal-weight superpositions of all $n$-qubit states with Hamming Weight $k$) on quantum computers.
-In an experimental evaluation for up to $n=6$ qubits on IBM Quantum Sydney and Montreal devices, we achieve significantly higher state fidelity compared to previous results [Mukherjee \textit{et.al.} TQE'2020, Cruz \textit{et.al.} QuTe'2019].
+We present a divide-and-conquer approach to deterministically prepare Dicke states $\dicke{n}{k}$ (i.e., equal-weight superpositions of all $n$-qubit states with Hamming Weight $k$) on quantum computers.
+In an experimental evaluation for up to $n=6$ qubits on IBM Quantum Sydney and Montreal devices, we achieve significantly higher state fidelity compared to previous results~\cite[Mukherjee et.al.
+TQE'2020]{mukherjee2020preparing},~\cite[Cruz et.al.
+QuTe'2019]{epfl2019wstate}.

-The fidelity gains are achieved through several techniques: Our circuits first ``divide'' the Hamming weight between blocks of $n/2$ qubits, and then ``conquer'' those blocks with improved versions of Dicke state unitaries [Bärtschi \textit{et.al.} FCT'2019].
+The fidelity gains are achieved through several techniques: Our circuits first ``divide'' the Hamming weight between blocks of $n/2$ qubits, and then ``conquer'' those blocks with improved versions of Dicke state unitaries~\cite[Bärtschi et.al.
+FCT'2019]{baertschi2019deterministic}.
 Due to the sparse connectivity on IBM's heavy-hex-architectures, these circuits are implemented for linear nearest neighbor topologies.
 Further gains in (estimating) the state fidelity are due to our use of measurement error mitigation and hardware progress.